Ostarbeiter: Conditions

 Rape of female Ostarbeiter was extremely common and led to tens of thousands of pregnancies caused by rape.
 The victims began giving so many unwanted births that hundreds of special Nazi birthing centres for foreign workers had to be created in order to dispose of their infants.

-Many Ostarbeiter died when Allied bombing raids targeted the factories where they worked and the German authorities refused to allow them into bomb shelters.
-Many also perished because the German authorities ordered that "they should be worked to death".

 Nazi authorities attempted to reproduce such conditions on farms, ordering farmers to integrate the workers into their workforce while enforcing total social separation, including not permitting them to eat at the same table, but this proved far more difficult to enforce.
 Sexual relationships in particular were able to take place despite efforts to raise German women's "racial consciousness".
 When Germany's military situation worsened, these workers' conditions often improved as the farmers tried to protect themselves against a defeat.

+Representatives of collaborationist organizations courted the Ostarbeiter community for recruitment into armed collaborationist formations.
+Propagandists of the Vlasov Movement attempted to recruit them into the Russian Liberation Army, with no success on at least one occasion.
+According to recollections of one of the workers, they were met with shouts of "Shame!" from the women present.
+The Main Administration of Cossack Forces, a department of the Reich Ministry for the Occupied Eastern Territories, also sent emissaries.
+They were more successful; the department reported recruiting 7,000 troops from the Ostarbeiter camps for the 1st Cossack Cavalry Division in 1943.

 Native German workers served as foremen and supervisors over the forced labour in factories, and therefore no solidarity developed between foreigners and German nationals.
 The German workers became accustomed to inequalities raised by racism against the workers and became indifferent to their plight.

-Statistics

-Ukrainians from Cherkashchyna depart to Nazi Germany to serve as labor force, 1942.

-During the German occupation of Central and Eastern Europe in World War II (1941–44) over three million people were taken to Germany as Ostarbeiter.
-Some estimates put the number as high as 5.5 million.
-Between two-thirds and three-quarters of the over 3,000,000 Ostarbeiter were Ukrainians.
-Kondufor wrote that 2,244,000 Ukrainians were forced into slave labor in Germany during World War II.
-Another statistic puts the total at 2,196,166 for Ukrainian Ostarbeiter slaves in Germany.
-Both of these statistics probably exclude the several hundreds of thousands of Ukrainians from Halychyna, so a final total could be about 2.5 million.